-Santa’s Tale, with libretto by Ronald Kidd, is a new opera which has not yet been premiered.
-It is the story of how an ambitious elf tries to take over the North Pole, and Santa, with the help of his reindeer sidekick Blitzen and a little girl named Molly, rallies to restore the spirit of Christmas.
+Santa’s Tale is the story of how an ambitious elf tries to take over the North Pole, and Santa, with the help of his reindeer sidekick Blitzen and a little girl named Molly, rallies to restore the spirit of Christmas.

 As the opera begins, we find Santa Claus in his North Pole workshop, practicing his ho-ho-ho’s.